The 6 P’s: A Framework For Starting Any New Project

 The next step is planning.
 Once you have an initial overview of the project plan, it’s useful to ask yourself the following questions:

-• Can you break project tasks down into microsteps?
 Just like starting a new diet plan is difficult, big disruptive changes are harder to carry through than incremental, smaller changes.
-Splitting tasks down into microsteps will therefore help you ease into a new project.
+Splitting tasks down into micro-steps will, therefore, help you ease into a new project.

-• How much time and effort is needed for this project?
+How much time and effort are needed for this project?